 Please check the detailed information how to obtain study visa:

 Generally, the interview process is never long, half-an-hour at the most, and the questions are very specific to the course and student.
-Rarely would it sway beyond the information you’ve already submitted as part of your visa process.
+It is rarely swayed beyond the information you’ve already submitted as part of your visa process.

 What the Interviewer Wants!
 You have to understand what it is that the interviewer wants from you: